egoist/bili/docs/recipes/transpile-js-files.md

 # Transpile JS files

-**Bili** supports Babel and Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `babel` in `loose` mode, if you prefer `buble` then try `--js buble` flag.
+**Bili** supports Babel and Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `babel` mode, if you prefer using `buble` to generate smaller output then try `--js buble` flag.

 That's it!